ArborealAudio/OmniAmp/Notes.md

 - SIMD for reverb.
 Maybe cut channels in half and let SIMD do the rest?

-- Pedal is no longer working
+- ~~Pedal is no longer working~~ Had to backup chowdsp_wdf to a prior commit.
+Should figure out what caused the issue and submit a PR

 - Parameter smoothing